Header Image - kindness-1602001822.jpg

 At St. Francis Memorial Hospital, we are committed to protecting the privacy of our patients and the confidentiality and security of all personal health information that we are entrusted with by our patients.
 Your personal health information will only be used in compliance with The St. Francis Hospital’s Privacy Policy.

-How St. Francis Memorial Hospital protect your privacy?
+How St. Francis Memorial Hospital protects your privacy?

 The St. Francis Memorial Hospital and its health-care partners now use EPIC’s health information system.
 We collect and share your personal health information with other partners so that you get the best care possible, no matter where you get your care within our partner network.
 We will do so safely, using privacy and security controls to help keep your personal health information safe, meet health-care best practices and keep your care as a top priority.
 Visit our website to learn more about our health-care partnership and the digital health network.